 Someone else’s dangerous decisions and actions caused the car accident.
 They should pay you for the harm you have suffered.

 An experienced personal injury lawyer can help by taking legal action on your behalf against the party “at-fault” for your car accident and injuries.
 Oftentimes, the lawyer can negotiate a “settlement” of your legal claim without having to take your case to trial.

 That sounds good to you, but still you wonder: “How long will a settlement take?”
 This guide explores the answer to that question.

 Car Accident Settlements and PIP Coverage

-If you’ve been in a car accident, the PIP coverage under your own insurance, or the driver’s if you were a passenger, will cover the first $10,000 in medical or ambulance bills and/or lost wages due to missed work.
+If you’ve been in a car accident, the PIP coverage under your own insurance, or the driver’s, if you were a passenger in the car accident, will cover the first $10,000 in medical or ambulance bills and/or lost wages due to missed work.

 But what about monetary damages after the first $10,000?

 After PIP is exhausted (the PIP adjuster will notify you that the benefits have been used up) the rest of the medical expenses are submitted to your health insurance or Medicaid or Medicare for payment.

 You also may have your attorney submit your medical bills as related car accident expenses when negotiating a settlement with the responsible party.